Sillybutts/SkewerStock/README.md

 ## Description

+This is a stock for the Skewer.
+It replaces the BackCap, and the T pull.
+It replaces no other parts.

+The stock is basically a modified version of my SkewBow design's stock.
+So this is basically putting a modified 1995 Crossbow stock onto your Skewer!

+## Hardware and Print Settings

 This kit uses 2x 10-32 7.75 inch threaded rods, and 4x 10-32 nuts.

+All STLs were exported in print orientation.
+STEP and F3D source files are also included.

 Print all parts at 5 walls, 20% infill for best results.
 I recommend Gyroid infill.